 You explore mines, gather resources, solve puzzles, and deal with enemies and traps like a regular Indiana Jones.
 Most impressive is how all of these components are balanced so that the game flows naturally from one encounter to the next.
 While SteamWorld Dig is still worth checking out first, SteamWorld Dig 2 removes all its predecessor’s rough edges and polishes the gameplay to a keen shine.
 A rare occasion of a sequel being better than the original.

-Back in 2005, developer Neversoft took time off from the Tony Hawk series to release a Wild West action game under the title of Gun.
+Back in 2005, developer Neversoft took time off from the Tony Hawk series to release one of the best Wild West sandbox games under the title of Gun.
 Its original appeal was born out of novelty, as it came out when an open-world Western game was a new concept.
 But Gun is worth playing today because it has different ideas than the likes of Red Dead and its ilk – plus, it’s still a really fun shooter.

 Beyond that, Gun undoubtedly has an excellent story, written by movie writer Randall Jahnson – known for The Mask of Zorro and The Doors.
 This is accompanied by a great soundtrack, and some impressive acting talent, including Lance Henriksen, Ron Perlman, Kris Kristofferson, Brad Dourif, and Thomas Jane as main character Colton White.
 The entertainment offered by the shooting is enhanced by Neversoft’s ‘QuickDraw’ slow-motion aiming mechanic, which is incredibly satisfying to use.